kalekdev/uni/semester-1/nus-1/notes.typ

 - Compasses for navigation purposes due to the Earth's magnetic field
 - Extracting shards of metal in medical treatments

-_Ferromagnetism_ - Certain metals are affected by magnetic fields and have the capability to become magnetised.
-TODO: Why, magnetic dipoles arising from electron spin?
-LTD: Mention other types of magnetism

 === Magnetic Dipoles
 Every permanent magnet must have a north and south pole - if it is cut a new pair of poles simply forms.
 Like poles repel and opposite poles attract, just like charges.